First BLM sign (view NW)

 The Mt.
 Irish Rock Art and Archaeological District, located in Basin and Range National Monument, is a broad, open area at the top of the bajada below the Mount Irish Range, of which Mt.
 Irish is the highest peak.
 Scattered about the area are many boulder piles and low bands of cliffs formed from rhyolite (a hard, light-colored volcanic ash-flow tuff) that are covered with desert varnish, a naturally occurring dark patina that forms on the surface of rocks in the desert.
 Native peoples created petroglyphs by pecking away the desert varnish to reveal the underlying light-colored rock.
 A few bits of painted artwork (pictographs), stone flakes, pot shards, and living areas can also be found in the district.

 There are four main public sites: Echo Rock, Paiute Rock, Shaman Knob, and Shaman Hill.
-Trails at the later three sites have numbered signs corresponding to information in the brochure.
+Trails at the later three sites have numbered signs corresponding to information in a brochure.

 Links to Area Overview Map and Site Map.